treytMSFT/sql-docs/docs/linux/sql-server-linux-replication-tutorial-tsql.md

    DECLARE @distributorpassword AS SYSNAME;

    -- Specify the distributor name.
-Use 'hostname' command on in terminal to find the hostname SET @distributor = N'<distributor instance name>'; --in this example, it will be the name of the publisher SET @distributorlogin = N'<distributor login>';
+Use 'hostname' command on in terminal to find the hostname SET @distributor = N'<distributor instance name>'; -- In this example, it will be the name of the publisher SET @distributorlogin = N'<distributor login>';
    SET @distributorpassword = N'<distributor password>';

    -- Specify the distribution database.
-   USE master
+   USE master;

+   EXECUTE sp_adddistributor
-   EXEC sp_adddistributor @distributor = @distributor -- this should be the hostname
+       @distributor = @distributor; -- this should be the hostname

    -- Log into distributor and create Distribution Database.
-In this example, our publisher and distributor is on the same host
+   -- In this example, our publisher and distributor is on the same host EXECUTE sp_adddistributiondb
-   EXEC sp_adddistributiondb @database = N'distribution',
+       @database = N'distribution',
        @log_file_size = 2,
        @deletebatchsize_xact = 5000,
        @deletebatchsize_cmd = 2000,